mohitpai/journey-optimizer.en/help/using/reports/campaign-global-report.md

 * **[!UICONTROL Excluded]**: Number of profiles which have been excluded by Adobe Journey Optimizer.

 The **[!UICONTROL Push - Tracking statistics]** contains the available data for profile activity for your push notification:

+* **[!UICONTROL Execution time]**: Start time of every execution of your recurring push notification.
+To target only one or multiple recurring push notifications, select it from the **[!UICONTROL Execution time]** drop-down.

 * **[!UICONTROL Opens]**: Number of times your push notification was opened.